bazelbuild/buildtools/buildifier/README.md

         {
             "filename": "file_1.bzl",
-            "formatted": true,  // whether the file is correctly formatted "warnings": [  // a list of warnings
+            "formatted": true,  // whether the file is correctly formatted "valid": true,  // whether the file is a valid Starlark file.
+Can only be false if formatted = false "warnings": [  // a list of warnings
                 {
                     "start": {